-Beginning in the 1840s, dentists began mixing silver, copper, and quicksilver, or mercury, into a paste to fill dental cavities.
+Beginning in the 1840s, dentists began mixing silver, a little tin, and quicksilver, or mercury, into a paste to fill dental cavities.
 This mix is called silver amalgam, and it has saved millions of teeth.
 However, advances in bonding technology in the 1980s made it possible to bond a mercury-free white composite filling material directly to a tooth.
 And the resulting filling not only looks like part of the natural tooth, it actually strengthens the structure of the tooth it fills.

 Why People Choose a Mercury-Free Dentist